 We have developed strong links with local Sporting Clubs, Secondary Colleges and Victoria University where our children receive enriching programs through specialised coaches during class.

 In the Foundation years we cater to the students Fundamental Movement Skills which are essential for developing further skills in later life.
-Each grade receives one hour of Physical Education and one hour of Perceptual Motor Program (PMP) each week.
+Each grade receives one hour of Physical Education each week.

 Students work towards the achievement of Foundation standards in the Movement and physical activity dimension, they engage in a variety of physical activities on their own and with their peers, with and without equipment, and in a range of environments (indoor, outdoor and aquatic).
 Students begin to develop basic motor skills such as running, hopping, jumping, skipping, catching, throwing, kicking, rolling, balancing, twisting and turning.